Getting Started

 • A recent Rust toolchain. stax tracks a recent stable; the workspace sets rust-version = "1.91".

-• On macOS, a code-signing identity. cargo xtask install looks for a Developer ID Application or Apple Development identity from security find-identity.
+• macOS only: a code-signing identity. cargo xtask install looks for a Developer ID Application or Apple Development identity from security find-identity.

 bash